Chuck Klein

 [edit] Biographical Information

-Chuck Klein is a Hall of Famer whose numbers were magnified by playing in a hitter-friendly environment.
-However, his lifetime OPS+ of 137 in a 17-year career is still quite decent, ranking even with players such as Jack Clark, Pedro Guerrero, and Reggie Smith and above Bill Terry at 136.
+Klein is a Hall of Famer whose numbers were magnified by playing in a hitter-friendly environment.
+He hit his 100th home run in his 390th career game, which at the time was the record for the fastest 100 home runs.
+He continues to hold the record for the fastest 1,000 hits in history.
+He reached the mark in 683 games.
+However, in spite of his statistics being inflated by context, his lifetime OPS+ of 137 in a 17-year career is still quite decent, ranking even with players such as Jack Clark, Pedro Guerrero, and Reggie Smith and above Bill Terry at 136.

-- When Chuck Klein stole 20 bases to lead the National League in stolen bases in 1932, it was the lowest total for a stolen base leader in the history of the league up to that point.
+When he stole 20 bases to lead the National League in stolen bases in 1932, it was the lowest total for a stolen base leader in the history of the league up to that point.
+On May 1, 1942, he was pressed into duty as an umpire, alongside Cincinnati Reds pitcher Bucky Walters, assisting home plate umpire George Magerkurth, because umpire Lou Jorda had the flu.
+The two players only worked a single inning, until Jocko Conlan, who had flown in from Pittsburgh, PA to Cincinnati, OH, made it to the ballpark.

-Quote: "One reason why I've been able to play baseball well is because it's fun to me.
-Many players find it work."
-Chuck Klein.
+"One reason why I've been able to play baseball well is because it's fun to me.
+Many players find it work." - Chuck Klein

 [edit] Notable Achievements